ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 As an example, some devices may have the option to enable FIPS mode in configuration even if the vendor has not submitted this model for validation.
 As another example, a device may be running in a mode consistent with FIPS Level 3 but the device was only validated and certified to Level 2.
 A Relying Party wishing to know the validation status of the device MUST couple the device state information contained in the Evidence with a valid FIPS CMVP certificate for the device.

-### envdesc

-Further description of the environment beyond vendor, hwmodel, hwserial, swversion; for example if there is a need to describe multiple logical partitions within the same device.
-Contents could be a human-readable description or other identifiers.

 ## Key Entity